Javrgit/proteomics_tutorial/README.md

 https://tercen.github.io/proteomics_tutorial

-once you are happy with the results then you can perform a `pull request` to the orginal repository, this is done via the github interface.
+once you are happy with the results then you can perform a [pull request](https://guides.github.com/activities/forking/) to the original repository, this is done via the github interface.